veftodii/clearbank-thecatapi-assignment/README.md

-This is a technical test assignment for ClearBank for a SWE position.
+ClearBank technical test assignment.

+**Task:**

+Create a web page with a button and an image.
+Every time the button is pressed a new random image is loaded by consuming [The Cat API](https://thecatapi.com/) (the _search_ endpoint).

-I use it for learning purposes of web development with ASP.NET Core.
+I used it for learning purposes of web development with ASP.NET Core.